bmorledge-hampton19/mutperiod/README.md

 #### 3. Normalizing mutation counts
 There are several options for normalizing mutation counts, if desired.
 The simplest options involve using the surrounding nucleotide context to normalize data.
+The average mutation rate for each nucleotide context is calculated across the entire genome, and a background mutation rate for each dyad position is calculated by multiplying each context's mutation rate by that context's frequency at the given position and summing the results across all contexts.
+Alternatively, background mutation rates can be supplied manually by the user or even from another nucperiod data set's nucleosome mutation counts.
+Normalized mutation rates are calculated by dividing the observed mutation rates at each dyad position by the background mutation rates.

+***
+## Quantifying the Periodicity
+Once mutation counts at each dyad position have been obtained, the data is passed to the R portion of nucperiod to quantify the periodicity.
+This is achieved with the command:
+  `nucperiod periodicityAnalysis`

+A Lomb-Scargle periodogram is used to find the periodicity with the highest power.
+For data counted in a single nucleosome radius (73 bp), periodicities are examined between 7 and 20.
+For data counted in a radius encompassing several nucleosomes (1000 bp), periodicities are examined between 50 and 250.
+In both of the above cases, an oversampling factor of 100 is used.

+Once the maximum power periodicity has been found, a signal-to-noise ratio is obtained by dividng the maximum power by the median of all powers not within 0.5 units of the maximum power peak.

 ***
 ## Interpreting Results